-For details on authentication, see "Authenticating Users" on page 35.
+For details on authentication, see Section 4, "Authenticating Users" [24].

-1.2.2 Authorization
+1.2.2.
+Authorization

 Authorization provides the mechanism to control document access, XQuery and JavaScript code execution, and document creation.
 For an authenticated user, authorization determines what you are allowed to do.
 For example, authorization is what allows the user named Melanie to read and update a document, allows the user named Roger to only read the document, and prevents the user named Hal from knowing the document exists at all.
 In MarkLogic Server, authorization is used to protect documents stored in a database and to protect the execution of XQuery or JavaScript code.
-For details on authorization in MarkLogic Server, see "Protecting Documents" on page 25 and "Protecting XQuery and JavaScript Functions With Privileges" on page 115.
+For details on authorization in MarkLogic Server, see Section 3, "Protecting Documents" [17] and Section 7, "Protecting XQuery and JavaScript Functions with Privileges" [88].

-1.2.3 Administration
+1.2.3.
+Administration

 Administration is the process of defining, configuring, and managing the security objects, such as users, roles, privileges, and permissions that implement your security policies.
-For details on security administration procedures in MarkLogic Server, see "Security Administration" on page 16 and the Administrator's Guide.
+For details on security administration procedures in MarkLogic Server, see Section 1.3.4, "Security Administration" [11] and the Administrator's Guide.

-1.3 MarkLogic Security Model
+1.3.
+MarkLogic Security Model

 The MarkLogic Server security model is flexible and enables you to set up application security with the level of granularity needed by your security requirements.
-This section contains the following topics: